rspeer/wordfreq/SUNSET.md

-As one example, [Philip Shapira reports](https://pshapira.net/2024/03/31/delving-into-delve/) that ChatGPT (OpenAI's popular brand of language model circa 2024) is obsessed with the word "delve" in a way that people never have been, and caused its overall frequency to increase by an order of magnitude.
+As one example, [Philip Shapira reports](https://pshapira.net/2024/03/31/delving-into-delve/) that ChatGPT (OpenAI's popular brand of generative language model circa 2024) is obsessed with the word "delve" in a way that people never have been, and caused its overall frequency to increase by an order of magnitude.

 ## Information that used to be free became expensive